ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 All approaches for community detection we have seen so far cannot answer the following two questions:

-Which level of the dendrogram, or more generally, which partition of the nodes into a set of communities is the best?
+_Which level of the dendrogram, or more generally, which partition of the nodes into a set of communities is the best?_

-And, are these communities statistically significant?
+And, _are these communities statistically significant?_

-The modularity metric gives us a way to answer these questions.
-The idea is that randomly wired networks should not have communities -- and so a given community structure is statistically significant if the number of internal edges within the given communities is much larger than the number of internal edges if the network was randomly rewired (but preserving the degree of each node).
+The __modularity metric__ gives us a way to answer these questions. __The idea is that randomly wired networks should not have communities__ -- and so a given community structure is statistically significant if the number of internal edges within the given communities is much larger than the number of internal edges if the network was randomly rewired (but preserving the degree of each node).

-In more detail: suppose we are given a network with N nodes and L edges – for now, let us assume that the network is undirected and unweighted.
+In more detail: suppose we are given a network with N nodes and __L edges__ – for now, let us assume that the network is undirected and unweighted.

-We denote the degree of node i as k_i.
+We denote the degree of node i as $k_i$.

-Additionally, we are given partitioning of all nodes to a set of C hypothetical communities C_1, C_2, ...C_c.
+Additionally, we are given partitioning of all nodes to a set of C hypothetical communities $C_1$, $C_2$, ...$C_c$.

 Our goal is to evaluate this community structure – how good it is and whether it is statistically significant.

 Let A be the network adjacency matrix.

-The number of internal edges between all nodes of community C_c is
+The number of internal edges between all nodes of community $C_c$ is

 ![M3L07_01](imgs/M3L07_01.png)